dinitheth/PrivateCredit/README.md

 ---

-## Built For
+## Built With

-**Zama Developer Program** - Demonstrating privacy-preserving DeFi applications using Fully Homomorphic Encryption.
+This application demonstrates privacy-preserving DeFi using Fully Homomorphic Encryption on Base L2.

 ## Resources